JamesAndrewJackson13/pokeemerald/feature_list.md

 ## Hidden Power Type Shown in Battle Screen (FEATUER_HIDDENPOWERTYPEINBATTLESCREEN)
 * Shows what type Hidden Power is on the battle screen

+## Weight AI Against Non-Effective Moves (FEATURE_WEIGHTAIAGAINSTNONEFFECTIVEMOVED)
+* Re-weights some of the AI logic so it is less ok with non-effective moves

 # MOVEMENT